All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 When you combine the metabolic improvements from GLP-1 medication with a consistently anti-inflammatory diet, inflammatory markers like CRP and IL-6 tend to drop more than with either approach alone.

-Heart Health Synergy
+Heart Health combined effect

 Cardiovascular risk reduction is one of the most exciting areas of GLP-1 research.
 The SELECT trial[1] demonstrated that semaglutide reduced major cardiovascular events by 20%[1] in overweight and obese adults.
 Tirzepatide has shown similar promise in ongoing trials.